datawire/ambassador-docs/docs/edge-stack/pre-release/topics/running/aes-redis.md

 The Ambassador Edge Stack make use of Redis for several purposes.
 By default, all components of the Ambassador Edge Stack share a Redis connection pool.

+## Rate Limit Service

+The rate limiting service, can be configured to use different connection pools for handling per-second rate limits or connecting to Redis clusters.

+### AES_RATELIMIT_PREVIEW

+Set `AES_RATELIMIT_PREVIEW` to `true` to access support for redis clustering, local caching, and an upgraded redis client with improved scalability in preview mode.

 ### REDIS_PERSECOND

 If `REDIS_PERSECOND` is true, a second Redis connection pool is created (to a